-The Fund invests in fixed interest rate securities, as disclosed in Note 3, and so this risk is not considered to be significant.
+The Fund has divested its fixed interest rate securities during the year as disclosed in Note 3, and so this risk is not considered to be significant.

 The amount of the Fund's exposure to credit risk is indicated by the carrying amount of its financial assets.
-These include cash, term deposits and interest receivable from these deposits, all of which are placed with a reputable bank and financial institution.
-All of the deposits were held with one financial institution at March 31, 2016.
+These include cash and interest receivable from these deposits, all of which are placed with a reputable bank and financial institution.
+All of the deposits were held with one financial institution at March 31, 2017.